-Improve accessibility in a digital exhibit
+Improving accessibility in a digital exhibit

-Each cell displays an image of a bill and its corresponding drawing, but provides no description for screen readers.
+Each cell displays an image of a bill and its corresponding drawing, but provides no description for screen readers

 A screen reader–friendly structure ensures titles and navigation are easy to move through for non-visual users.